 Skip to content

-A place to talk about the movies, TV shows and anime series I've seen.
+A place to talk about the movies, TV shows and manga I've enjoyed.
 Not really "reviews" and more-so my personal thoughts, etc. As usual, expect it to be an eternal work in progress as I add more entries here!

 NIGHT ON THE